-As businesses become more technical and global they are relying more on supply chain management professionals to find efficiencies throughout their business processes as a competitive edge.
+A supply chain management degree designed to help professionals find efficiencies throughout their business processes and use for a competitive edge.

 Supply chain management professionals are the engineers of business.
 Products and services are becoming ever more complex to manage as they become more globally integrated and reliant on technology.
 Operations, from product creation to consumer purchasing, need to be efficient for companies to be competitive as they turn raw materials into consumer goods and services and deliver them to customers.
 In the MS in global supply chain management, you will obtain global supply chain skills and knowledge underscored by strong analytical, quantitative, and leadership skills needed to not only design innovative solutions and predict future trends but also to become a leader in the fast-moving business landscapes in the global supply chain system.

 Rooted in the strong technology and analytical traditions of RIT's Saunders College of Business, global supply chain management is an interdisciplinary program that integrates concepts from supply chain, operation management, analytics, data visualization, industrial engineering, global business, and management.
-Our curriculum prepares students for a successful career in supply chain management, planning and logistics, procurement and sourcing through course work and real business projects.
+Our supply chain management degree prepares students for a successful career in supply chain management, planning and logistics, procurement and sourcing through course work and real business projects.

 International Students: F-1 OPT STEM 24-Month Work Extension

 International students receiving this degree qualify to apply for a 24-month work extension to their OPT (Optional Practical Training) period.
 This extension means that students could be eligible for up to two and a half years of work in the United States.